jswhit/fortran_derived_type/README.md

 2) Run test.py.

-Warning: The approach used here uses the fortran iso_c_binding routine c_loc to get a raw address to pass to python.
+The approach used here uses the fortran iso_c_binding routine c_loc to get a raw address to pass to C/python.
 When it comes back to fortran it is converted to a fortran pointer using c_f_pointer.
-If all the internal metadata associated with the fortran derived type is not stored contiguously in memory, the resulting fortran pointer may not contain all the information it needs to deallocate the structure components.
-This will result in memory leakage.
-It works with most fortran compilers (gfortran and intel fortran included) but may break in the future since nothing in the fortran standard guarantees it.